tleung999/simplicity/README.md

 DBC Final Project

-WORKFLOW for core team

-We are going to do versions.
-Instead of mvp, we have version 0.0.1.

-This should have the following:

-splash page with functioning form
-  -whats your name?
-  -what is your phone number?
-  -what do you love?

-1 event module that works smoothly.

-This event module is just whatever we get done and added and merged to the repo first.

-Who's will be first?
-A little healthy competion never hurt anyone.

-When the second event module gets added, we have version 0.0.2.

-This will be our basic workflow.
-Pick either a feature on the splash page or end page.

-We should all be working toward the completion of a specific module that is completable by Sunday or sooner.

-I would like each of us to have something added by then, in other words, by Sunday at midnight we should push version 0.0.5 with!!!!!
-Tony, if you get blocked on something like Oauth and need more time, thats totally ok!
-Everyone else, if you are blocked please communicate with the rest of the team sooner rather than later.
+Simplicity is a web based [Rube Golberg Machine](http://en.wikipedia.org/wiki/Rube_Goldberg_machine).
+It is modular in design in hopes of making it as easy as possible for public contributions!

+#How to make a succesful pull request to add an event to our machine:

-#Style guide
+##Style guide

-##All modules must use one of the following colors for their backgrounds.
+###All modules must use one of the following colors for their backgrounds.
 Note: these are approximate names.
 | Name | Hex Color Code |
 |:------:|:----------------:|
 | light-blue | #95D3E2 |